 Although some content in the courses will not be new, the experience should be.
 Students should work on complex problems, not just complex procedures.
 The problems should be relevant to a senior in high school who will soon be an adult in society and as such will be a community member, an employee, and a college student.
 While the students have had some of the content before, they do not understand it well enough to show college readiness as measured by multiple means including standardized tests and course grades.
 Transitional math courses work to address the gaps in understanding by working on bigger problems, emphasizing problem-based learning and projects, communication, and integration of concepts, not just skill acquisition.
 Contexts used should be authentic whenever possible and apply to the student's college or career path.
 This approach is motivating and engaging but also sets the stage for the types of problems a student will be exposed to when they reach college.
-Additionally, transitional courses will focus on a growth mindset, resilience, and perseverance as well as college knowledge and 21st century skills.
-These traits are essential to success in college for any student but particularly first generation college students.
+Additionally, transitional courses will focus on a growth mindset, resilience, and perseverance as well as college for any student but particularly first generation college students.